mrawhite/mrawhite/README.md

 - 👋 Hi, I’m @mrawhite
 - 👀 I’m interested in the use of technology in education.
-- 🌱 I’m currently learning how to increase my skill tree in educational technology.
+- 🌱 I’m currently learning how to advance my skill tree in educational technology.
 - 💞️ I’m looking to collaborate on ways to increase awareness of WebXR technologies in the educational space.
 - 📫 How to reach me: @MrAWhite on the 'ol Twit space